Vecna (Stranger Things): Concept and development

-Sharing the same name, Vecna is loosely based on the Dungeons & Dragons character much like the other antagonists of the series including the Demogorgons and Mind Flayer.
-Bower was cast on November 20, 2020, under the original name of "Peter Ballard", a friendly orderly at a psychiatric hospital.
+Vecna is loosely based on the Dungeons & Dragons character of the same name, similar to how other antagonists are borrowed from the game such as the Demogorgons and Mind Flayer.
+Bower was cast on November 20, 2020, under the original name of "Peter Ballard,” a friendly orderly at a psychiatric hospital.
 In a 2022 interview with Entertainment Weekly, Bower said this about his role:

 "I have no idea where the name Peter Ballard came from.
 I can only apologize to fans of the show for being part of such a massive red herring.
 I remember seeing it and being like, 'Okay, guys.
 Cheers!
 That's going to be a tough one if anybody asks me, but I'll just go with the party line."

-The Duffer Brothers confirmed that they have planned to introduce Vecna since the development of the first season.
+The Duffer Brothers have stated that they have planned to introduce Vecna since the development of the first season.
 They were offered the chance to introduce the character in spin-off comics or books, but they refused as they needed time to develop the character and figure out what role he would play in the series.
-For the creation of the character, the brothers were inspired by iconic villains such as Pinhead, Pennywise, Lord Voldemort and Freddy Krueger.
+For the creation of the character, the brothers were inspired by iconic villains such as Pinhead, Pennywise and Freddy Krueger.
 This was with the intention of creating a meaner, darker, and more menacing villain for the show, having the ability to traumatize its victims before killing them in a horrifying way by breaking their bones and gouging their eyes out.

+Jamie Campbell Bower said that among influences on his performance and character he used Pinhead from Hellraiser franchise, Christopher Lee's Dracula, Gary Oldman's Dracula, his other references also include The Shining (1980), Funny Games (1997), Dark City (1998), Alone (2020).